ramazanoacar/cmpe591-hw2/README.md

 ### Reward Progression
 ![Reward](/reward.png)
 This graph displays the total rewards obtained by our agent for each episode.
-The increasing trend demonstrates the agent's improving ability to maximize rewards over time.
+Its hard to comment on this data since it fluctuates a lot.
+We made smoothed version of this data for better visualisation.

 ### Reward Per Step
 ![RPS](/rps.png)